 - Encourage his or her child to put a high priority on education and commit to making the most of the educational opportunities the school provides. - Review the information in the student handbook with his or her child and sign and return the acknowledgment form(s) and the directory information notice.
-A guardian with questions is encouraged to contact the school principal. - Become familiar with all of the child's school activities and with the academic programs, including special programs, offered in the District.
-Discuss with the counselor or principal any questions. - Monitor the child's academic progress and contact teachers as needed. guardians have the right to review their child's education records upon request. - Attend scheduled conferences and request additional conferences as needed.
+A guardian with questions is encouraged to contact the school principal. - Become familiar with all of the child's school activities and with the academic programs and course of study, including special programs, offered in the District.
+Discuss with the counselor or principal any questions, such as concerns about placement, assignment, early graduation, methods to opt-out of programs and instruction consistent with parent/family rights, and other options available to the child. - Monitor the child's academic progress and contact teachers as needed. guardians have the right to review their child's education records upon request. - Attend scheduled conferences and request additional conferences as needed.
 To schedule a telephone or in-person conference with a teacher, counselor, or principal, please call the school office at (406-542-4055) for an appointment.
-A teacher will usually arrange to return the call or meet with the guardian during his or her conference period or at a mutually convenient time before or after school. - Become a school volunteer.
-For further information, contact our Family Resource Center Specialist, Melanie Matelich at mamatelich@mcpsmt.org or by calling the school.
+A teacher will usually arrange to return the call or meet with the guardian during his or her conference period or at a mutually convenient time before or after school.

+- Become a school volunteer.
+For further information, contact our Family Resource Center Specialist, Melanie Matelich at manatelich@mcpsmt.org or by calling the school. - Contact a counselor or principal to discuss rights related to student name and pronoun use consistent with the Family Education Rights and Privacy Act and Policy 3600.